 Make Music Hartford will feature musicians of all abilities and music from any genre.
-Sidewalks, parks, front porches, and public spaces throughout the city will become stages for local musicians to perform and for all to enjoy.
+Sidewalks, parks, front porches, and public spaces throughout the city, as well as virtual spaces, will become stages for local musicians to perform and for all to enjoy.
 Everyone is invited to participate in this international day of music by performing, providing an outdoor space, appreciating, or volunteering.
 It’s all for the love of music!

-Make Music Hartford is brought to you by the Greater Hartford Arts Council as part of our mission to inspire all people to participate and invest in the arts.
+Make Music Hartford is brought to you by the Greater Hartford Arts Council as part of our mission to be a catalyst for the arts.

-Make Music Hartford is a program of the Greater Hartford Arts Council, a non-profit organization whose mission is to inspire all people to participate and invest in the arts.
-Help us make events like Make Music Hartford possible.
-Donate Today
+Make Music Hartford is a program of the Greater Hartford Arts Council, a non-profit organization whose mission is to be a catalyst for the arts and promote an equitable arts ecosystem in Greater Hartford.

 “We bake with love” is the motto for Scotts’ Jamaican Bakery.
 What more could you ask for in a longtime local business?
 For over 40 years, the Scott family bakery has been a staple in capital region cuisine with what started with one flagship bakery that expanded into three total branches.
 It only made sense toContinue Reading »